 This post may contain affiliate links.
-Please read our disclosure policy.

-Crispy on the outside, juicy on the inside, and bursting with flavor, these Lemon Pepper Wings are easy to make in the oven!
+Crispy on the outside, juicy on the inside, and bursting with bright flavor, these Lemon Pepper Wings are easy to make in the oven!
 Restaurant quality without the need for a messy deep fryer.

-• A Guaranteed Crowd-Pleaser.
-Like my Oven Baked Chicken Wings and Air Fryer Chicken Wings, these chicken wings are crispy on the outside, juicy on the inside, and coated in a flavorful lemon pepper wings sauce.
+Like my Oven Baked Chicken Wings and Air Fryer Chicken Wings, these chicken wings are crispy on the outside, juicy on the inside.
+With two layers of lemon pepper flavor and just the right amount of caramelization, they’re a treat for the taste buds.
 The moment they hit your table, everyone will be flocking to them.

-The Ingredients
+Key Ingredients

 • Chicken Wings.
 Juicy, tender, and easy to coat in crowd-pleasing flavors.
 They make an ideal appetizer, main dish, or game day party snack.